ShouryaSaklecha/communication-platform/README.md

 4. CRUD methods.

 While this was a group projects, I was majorly responsible for the following tasks:
-1. Built the messaging functionality.
+1. Built the messaging functionality. (src/message.py)
-2. Built the ability to check statistics of the application (number members, channels, their interactions, status' etc.)
+2. Built the ability to check statistics of the application like number of members, channels, their interactions, status' etc. (tests/user_stats and stats)
 3. Managing tasks, timelines and creating the design documentation for the whole project.

 **note:** This project was conducted through UNSW's course on Software Engineering.
 The curriculum has changed since, including the programming languages and tasks.
 No plagiarism is intended.